-With the exception of last summer, Dave and I have always cruised during hurricane season.
-Over the past week or so, I’ve had quite a few questions about how we do it, so here are our answers.
+With only a few exceptions due to health issues, Dave and I have always cruised during hurricane season.
+I’ve had quite a few questions about how we do it, so here are our answers.
 NOTE: I’m not trying to convince anyone to cruise in hurricane season, or even to say that our way is the “right” way.
 It’s simply how we do it.

 Insurance has a lot to say about your plans for hurricane season.
 Our approach has been to decide what we want to do and then find insurance to fit.